gkzz/ReadingLog/fundamentals-of-software-architecture/chapters/04-Architecture-Characteristics-Defined.md

 - Agile development shows us the importance of repeated design reviews.
   - What to do if the design documentation for the current system goes away??

+## 4-2.
+Notes
+`Robustness`
+- noun
+- meaning: the quality or condition of being strong and in good condition.
+  - e.g.: "the overall robustness of national and international financial systems"